WordPress SEO Guide for Beginners

-The easiest thanks to solve this is often by showing summaries or excerpts rather than full articles.
+The easiest thanks to solving this is often by showing summaries or excerpts rather than full articles.

 You can do that by getting to Settings » Reading and choose summary.

-For detailed instructions, see our guide the way to customize WordPress excerpts without coding.
+For detailed instructions, see our guide on the way to customize WordPress excerpts without coding.